delarosaye/oslo-bysykkel/README.md

 This application displays bicycles parking stations in Oslo.
 For each station it lists:

 * The name of a station
-* The capaciy i.e. total number of bicycles of the respective station
+* The capacity i.e. total number of bicycles of the respective station
 * The number of available bicycles in the respective station
 * The address of the station